jordan-nowak/OpenHSML/README.md

-OpenHSML - Open-source Hybrid Stereovision Matching Library.
+OpenHSML
 ==============

-##  Description
-We propose a simple approach for finding the point correspondence between an RGB and a depth image.
-This approach uses the principles of stereovision to find the points of interest in the depth image without going through image alignment.
-Our method requires a quick and simple calibration, without the need for a checkerboard, to determine the stereo model.
-This model allows us to solve our problem without having to determine the camera parameters.
+A simple library for finding the point correspondence between an RGB and a depth image.

 # Table of Contents
  - [Package Overview](#package-overview)